 SEAC conclusion(s):

-The approach taken by the Dossier Submitter is a reasonable way to assess the benefits of the proposed restriction building upon microplastics as stock pollutants that are characterised by their extreme persistence in the environment and by a fundamental lack of understanding of their effects on the environment and human health.
+The approach taken by the Dossier Submitter is a reasonable way to assess the benefits of the proposed restriction building upon microplastics as they are stock pollutants and are characterised by their extreme persistence in the environment and by an incomplete of understanding of their effects on the environment and human health.
 Therefore, SEAC agrees that emission reduction is a useful quantitative proxy of the benefits of the proposed restriction.

-While microplastics are a global pollution problem, SEAC notes that also local effects are possible as microplastics do not spread homogenously like other stock pollutant such as greenhouse gases in the environment.
+While microplastics are a global pollution problem, SEAC notes that also local effects are possible as microplastics do not spread homogenously in the environment like other stock pollutants such as greenhouse gases.
 Therefore, the reduced emissions resulting from the proposed restriction would predominantly affect the environmental stock of microplastics in the EU.

 While recognising that the environmental impacts of the proposed restriction are uncertain, SEAC underlines that RAC confirmed that microplastics constitute an intrinsic hazard and that releases should be minimised.
 When assessing the benefits of the restriction, it is important to take into account that microplastic pollution is irreversible and the growing pollution stock in the environment may lead to adverse effects in the future.
 There is growing evidence that addressing microplastic pollution of the environment is likely to lower losses to the value of the EU’s natural capital that can occur as a result of irreversible pollution.